-Facing a breast cancer diagnosis can be overwhelming.
+If you're facing a breast cancer diagnosis, get supportive help.
+Educate yourself.
+You may feel overwhelmed.
 Your stress levels may skyrocket.
 You may worry about finances.
 And you may be asking yourself difficult questions, such as whether to write a living will.
-Education and supportive care can help you deal with the many issues and emotions you're facing.
+Learning about your diagnosis and getting care can help you deal with the many problems and emotions you're facing.

 What Causes Stress for Breast Cancer Patients?

 Stress is common among breast cancer patients.
-Stressors related to the disease may include the uncertainty of one's future, the unpredictability of disease, disability, and financial difficulties.
+Being uncertain about your future, the disease, and financial problems can stress you out.

-How Can I Reduce Stress During Breast Cancer?
+How Can I Lower My Stress During Breast Cancer?

 - Keep a positive attitude.

 - Accept that there are things you cannot control.

 - Be assertive instead of aggressive.
 Assert your feelings, opinions, or beliefs instead of becoming angry, combative, or passive.

 - Exercise regularly.
 Your body can fight stress better when you are physically fit.

 - Rest and sleep.
 Your body needs time to recover from stressful events.